varamsky/Learn-Spring-Boot-with-in28minutes/README.md

 -   Clone this repo
 -   Run `mvn spring-boot:run` or just click the start button on Java IDEs like IntelliJ Idea

+## The projects should be viewed in this order:

+1.	learn-spring-framework
+2.	learn-spring-boot
+3.	learn-jpa-and-hibernate
+4.	myfirstwebapp
+5.	restful-web-services
+6.	fullstack-app
+7.	learn-spring-security